devtron-labs/devtron/docs/user-guide/command-bar.md

 # Command bar
 ## Why command bar?
-The command bar is designed to enable you to navigate across the devtron dashboard without having to click around the screen. testtext
+The command bar is designed to enable you to navigate across the devtron dashboard without having to click around the screen.

 ![](../images/command-bar/command-bar-parts.png)